 “FLINT”, hand-painted and forcefully twisted rope, rusty metal pipe, lead paint, Liquitex polymer, digital printing on fabric, by Elaine Frances Longtemps

 Introducing Water Works:

-MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 2nd annual Water Works competition.
-Any original 2-D work in which water is depicted as the primary force, object, or consequence is eligible.
-Works selected will be on exhibit at the Annapolis Maritime Museum, 723 Second Street, Annapolis, Maryland from September 22 to October 30, 2016.
-The exhibition chair is Evelyne Albanese.
+MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 3rd annual Water Works competition.
+Any original 2-D or 3-D work in which water is depicted as the primary force, object, or consequence is eligible.
+Works selected will be on exhibit online in MFA’s Curve Gallery from October 15 through November 30, 2018.
+The exhibition chairs are Richard Neiwerth and Wil Scott.

 *Award contributors and recipients will also be listed in the exhibition catalog.

 July 1o Online entry open for submissions